Before saying ” I-do” there are several steps that need to be done first. These are the steps to planning the best elopement.

 Obviously, there were other steps to planning our big day, but the above steps were the most important.

-After planning a destination wedding, then canceling it to planning an elopement, I thought it would be super helpful to share my Ultimate Elopement Checklist on all the steps.
-This checklist is easy to follow and super helpful when planning your big day.
+After planning a destination wedding, then canceling it to plan an elopement, I thought it would be super helpful to share my Ultimate Elopement Checklist on all the steps.
+This checklist is easy to follow and super helpful on how to plan an elopement!
 Be sure to check it out! 🙂 xx Tracey